A Virtual Reality Adaptation from The Acclaimed Novel

-The background plate and the live-action plate of Abraham Lincoln and his son Willie’s body were filmed in Greenwood Cemetery in Brooklyn, NY with a VR rig.
+In Greenwood Cemetery in Brooklyn, NY we filmed the background plate and the live-action plate of Abraham Lincoln and his son Willie’s body with a VR rig.
 (Right: Graham Sack on set in Greenwood Cemetery)

-The ghost actors were filmed individually and in small groups against a green screen on a sound stage with a single-lens camera.
-This strategy was helpful in post production, as we were able to have more control over how they were arranged in VR space.
+Later on we filmed the ghost actors individually and in small groups against a green screen on a sound stage with a single-lens camera.
+This strategy was helpful in post production, as we could have more control over how their placement in VR space.

 Post Production and VFX

-The assembly for this particular project was unique, as the final export was a continuous shot.
+Assembling this particular project was uniquely difficult because the final export was a continuous shot.

-Because the finished piece was over 35,000 frames long, we had to find a unique way to break it down into workable pieces.
-The solution became a combination of using compositing software (we use Nuke in-house) and Adobe Premiere.
+The finished piece was over 35,000 frames long.
+We had to find a unique way to break it down into workable pieces, so the solution became a combination of using compositing software (we use Nuke in-house) and Adobe Premiere.

 VR Compositing Supervisor Selim Yang explains that it would have been problematic to render the entire scene from Nuke.
 “This piece was about 10 minutes without cuts,” she says.
 “Since Nuke is shot-based software, it could have been very difficult to composite hundreds of elements for a 10-minute sequence in Nuke.”